Skip to main content

 • There were approximately 10,500 remaining underserved locations at the end of 2023.

-Addresses in some of these project areas already have access and the three month windows are anticipated for the overall project area.
+Addresses in some of these project areas already have access and the 2-3 month windows on some project pages are anticipated for the overall project area.
 Individual addresses often have access before the full project area is complete.
-Approximately 10% of homes and businesses remain in terms of gaining access to fibre/wired service through announced projects.

 What are the steps to complete a fibre/wired project?